 Independent Miss Craigie uses the director’s unseen papers, along with her films, letters, photographs and interviews to reveal her energetic struggles to get her radical films made and distributed.
 Her last one, on the Yugoslavian civil war, was made when she was 83 in 1994, after a break of thirty years from film-making.

-Her many talents in writing, researching and directing were never fully exploited in the film and television, but expressed as a journalist, early ‘media personality’ and anti-nuclear campaigner.
+Her many talents in writing, researching and directing were never fully exploited in the film and television industries, but expressed as a journalist, early ‘media personality’ and anti-nuclear campaigner.
 Inspired by the suffragettes, on whom she became an expert, she was a lifelong feminist and shared the socialist beliefs of the reforming Labour government elected in 1945.
 She married her third husband, ‘Labour’s Old Romantic’, former party leader, Michael Foot in 1949.
 The challenges of supporting her husband, while retaining her own goals and identity, were a challenge faced by many women in the media business, then and now.

 Hayley Atwell – Voice of young Jill Craigie